Military Mobility: Participants

 As of PESCO's launch in December 2017, the Military Mobility project is the only project to count nearly every PESCO state as a participant (only France is absent, initially just observing).
 The project is led by Germany and the Netherlands.
-PESCO counts all EU states minus Denmark and Malta.
+PESCO counts all EU states except Malta.

 Since November 2020, third countries have been able to participate in PESCO.
 Canada, Norway, and the United States applied to participate in the project to improve military mobility in Europe.
 In May 2021, the EU gave the three countries permission to participate in the Military Mobility project.
 The United Kingdom applied to join the project in July 2022 with the EU granting permission for the UK to participate in November 2022.

 Turkey has also requested to join the project.
 Austria has nonetheless opposed the Turkish bid, with the Austrian defence minister arguing that Turkey "does not fulfil the admission requirements for third countries".
 In June 2022, Finland and Sweden signed a trilateral agreement with Turkey during the 2022 Madrid summit that would see the two countries support Turkey's inclusion in Military Mobility as part of a broader agreement that would allow Finland and Sweden to join NATO.